 Bee a beekeeper.
 Whether you live in the country or the city, you can show your commitment by hosting a hive in your backyard or even on a rooftop.
 Backyard (and rooftop) beekeeping is a growing movement, so you’re sure to find swarms of folks who can help you find your way.

 Bee social.
 Social media can be a powerful tool for busy bees.
-Share stories, videos and more honey bee action ideas from Whole Foods Market®’s Facebook and Twitter posts.
-If you’re on Pinterest, repin our Share the Buzz video, and Whole Foods Market will donate $1 (up to $5,000) to The Xerces Society.
+Share stories, videos and more honey bee action ideas from Whole Foods Market®’s Facebook opens in a new tab and Twitter opens in a new tab posts.
+If you’re on Pinterest opens in a new tab, repin our Share the Buzz video, and Whole Foods Market will donate $1 (up to $5,000) to The Xerces Society.

 Are you all abuzz about bees too?
 Share your favorite bee facts, tales and tips.